 Join the 'knowledge sharing' community

-The Sustainable Water Fund (FDW) supported project ‘Building with Nature: securing eroding delta coastlines in Demak District, Central Java, Indonesia’ will feature at the upcoming Climate Summit in Glasgow (COP26).
+The Sustainable Water Fund (FDW) supported project ‘Building with Nature: securing eroding delta coastlines in Demak District, Central Java, Indonesia’ featured at the Climate Summit in Glasgow (COP26) in November 2021.

 * The Blue Carbon Initiative is a programme to bring together governments, research institutions, NGOs and local communities to protect and maintain nature-based coastal defence solutions such as mangrove, sea grasses and marshes.
 It is coordinated by Conservation International (CI), the International Union for Conservation of Nature (IUCN) and the Intergovernmental Oceanographic Commission of the United Nations Educational, Scientific and Cultural Organization (IOC-UNESCO).